FISHERIES COUNCILS AND COOPERATIVES

 In addition to fostering a sustainable fishery, MSC and RFM certifications enhances our customers’ ability to trace our seafood products all the way back to the harvest vessel and date.

 At American Seafoods, we’re proud of our partnerships with the Association of Genuine Alaska Pollock Producers (GAPP) and the Alaska Seafood Marketing Institute (ASMI).
 Together, we work on initiatives that promote sustainable fisheries and the consumption of the nutritious seafood products we make.

 Our fisheries are jointly managed by the Northwest and Alaska regional offices of the National Oceanographic and Atmospheric Administration (NOAA) National Marine Fisheries Service (NMFS), the North Pacific Fishery Management Council and, in the case of Wild Pacific Hake (Whiting), the Pacific Fishery Management Council.
-The councils are two of the eight regional management councils formed under the Magnuson Act.
+The councils are two of the eight regional management councils formed under the Magnuson-Stevens Fishery Conservation Act.
 They are comprised of federal fisheries administrators, state fisheries agency personnel, and knowledgeable private citizens (often officers of companies involved in the harvesting and processing of the resources within that council’s jurisdiction).
-The councils propose quotas, called total allowable catches (TACs), and other management measures to the secretary of commerce.
-Once approved, the measures are put into regulations by the NMFS regional administrators in the Alaska and the Northwest regional offices.
+The councils propose quotas, called total allowable catches (TACs), and other management measures to the Secretary of Commerce.
+Once approved, the measures are put into regulations by the NMFS regional administrators in Alaska and the Northwest regional offices.